davidrbourke/DVA-C02/ECS & ECR.md

   - OS Architecture, e.g. Linux
   - CPU, e.g. .5 vCPU
   - Memory, e.g. 1 GB
-  - Task role (permission if container needs to use AWS services)
+  - Task role (permission if container needs to use AWS services, e.g. you app needs to access an S3 bucket)
-  - Task execution role (auto-created)
+  - Task execution role (auto-created, used by container agent to make AWS API requests on your behalf)
 - Container details
   - Name
   - Image URI - to pull from the Docker hub